 We are a community of people who are passionate about growing food in a sustainable way.
 Once a month we hold a field day where we can meet, exchange ideas, learn from each other and tour a farm or garden to get us excited about producing beautiful food.
-We welcome everyone, whether you are a an experienced green thumb or just starting out with your first backyard vegie patch.
+We welcome everyone, whether you are an experienced green thumb or just starting out with your first backyard vegie patch.
 Families welcome.

 WHO WE ARE